-- The following course is a longer Research Administration course.
-This is a joint effort between numerous groups involved with research administration and the Curry School of Education with the purpose of giving a broader overview of Research Administration as a career.
+The following course is a joint effort between numerous groups involved with research administration and the Curry School of Education with the purpose of giving a broader overview of Research Administration as a career.
 If you are interested in learning more about Research Administration or one of the sub-areas (pre-award, post award, etc.), this course is for you.
 You will need to log in through NetBadge to access the course:

 Certified Research Administrator Review Course

 Each fall FOC offers the CRA Review course for individuals interested in expanding their knowledge of research administration and potentially sitting for the Certified Research Administrator (CRA), Certified Pre-Award Administrator (CPRA) and Certified Financial Research Administrator (CFRA) exams offered by the Research Administrators Certification Council (RACC).